-The construction industry is a big part of the problem, but that also means we can be an important part of the solution.
-We prefer to be the latter.
+The construction industry has a key role to play in tackling the climate emergency.
 Our 2030 ambitions At EQUITONE, we dedicate ourselves every day to reuse and recycle our materials, giving them a second life.
 With your help, we want to take it one step further and eliminate waste altogether.
 Our ambitions for 2030: